 Twibel - Libel on Twitter

 When establishing a claim it is generally immaterial whether a defendant has launched a deliberate attack on your reputation, fired off a tweet in anger or innocently re-tweeted a defamatory statement made by a third party.
-If the tweet is read and reputational damage has been suffered then you may be able to pursue a claim for online libel.
+If the tweet is read and serious reputational damage has been suffered then you may be able to pursue a claim for online libel.

 Defamation is not simply a numbers game, but generally the more followers the offending tweeter has the greater the likelihood of reputational damage (on the basis that more people will have read the tweet).
 Damage may increase further, and additional claims arise, if the defamatory message is re-tweeted or published elsewhere.
 Conversely if the offending tweeter has a small number of followers then a claim for libel may fail unless it can be established on evidence that the tweet has caused or is likely to cause serious reputational harm.